Lucew/changepoynt/docs/fast-sst.md

 open access and available for everyone.
 There is [dedicated source code](https://github.com/Lucew/approximate_hankel) for reproducing the paper, but we also implemented the methods in this package.

-Our contributions reduce the runtime from minutes to (milliseconds) while they only incur a minor approximation error:
+Depending on the application, our contributions reduce the runtime from minutes to (milli)seconds while they only incur a minor approximation error:
 ![Speed Factors](../images/graphical_abstract.png)

 To use the methods activate `fast_hankel=True` and the option `method='ika'` or `method='rsvd'` when using the